 Linda is a graduate of the University of South Florida and has been a Certified Public Accountant for over 30 years.
 She moved to Sarasota from Pittsburgh in 1979 and enjoys the beautiful beaches and weather.
 As the accountant for Parkinson Research Foundation Inc since 2008, she has watched Parkinson Place grow from a dream to a reality.

 Linda works with many non-profit organizations as a volunteer and on a professional level including schools and autism support groups.
 She is a member of the AICPA with a Specialized Interest in the Not for Profit section.

 As Chief Financial Operator, Linda manages the financial operations of Parkinson Research Foundation and Parkinson Place.
 She supports the short- and long-term goals of both organizations to ensure financial responsibility and sustainability.

 Lynne holds a Bachelor of Science degree in Business Administration from the University of Colorado, Boulder.
 She brings over twenty years of financial and business management experience to the foundation.

 As Administrative Director, Lynne oversees the Parkinson Research Foundation Major Donor Program.
 She manages the daily business operations for both the foundation and Parkinson Place.

 Originally from the Cleveland, Ohio area, Dustin has resided in Sarasota for the past thirty years.
-With over ten years of experience in technical management, he joined the Parkinson Research Foundation in 2014.
+With over ten years of experience in technical management, he joined Parkinson Place in 2014.

 Dustin provides a special touch for Parkinson patients visiting Parkinson Place by making himself available to those requiring special help and assistance.
 He is a valued member of the team.